-More and more people are choosing to grow marijuana for themselves.
+More and more people are choosing to grow weed for themselves.
 They go through the process of selecting the seed, then germinate it, take care of the crop and even clone it but they usually forget two very important steps; drying and cure.
 Both processes are highly significant in the final result of the product since they can make the difference between excellence and the loss of all work.

 The importance of carrying them out lies directly in the buds of the plant.
 When they are fresh, they have high levels of water, chlorophyll and other plant elements which would cause the product to have a bad taste when consumed if it is burned or vaporized.
 This means that drying and curing greatly influences the quality of marijuana as it acts as a controller or regulator of the smell, flavor and even effects of its flowers.